russrimm/PowerPlatformAppInsights/docs/01-Prerequisites.md

 ## Environment Setup Checklist

 - [ ] Verify Power Platform access and permissions
-- [ ] Confirm Azure subscription access
+- [ ] Confirm Azure subscription access to create and use Application Insights
-- [ ] Create a development environment in Power Platform
+- [ ] Choose one or more environments to monitor with Application Insights
-- [ ] Install recommended browser extensions (optional)
+- [ ] Enable the environment to monitor with Application Insights as a managed environment

 ## Next Steps